Proposed Emergency/ICU Triage Protocol based on Jewish Values

 Under normal circumstances, terminal extubation (removing a patient from a ventilator that is sustaining their life) is forbidden by most rabbinic authorities.
 However, there is a minority opinion based on the Rema’s ruling (YD 339:1) that one may actively remove an external impediment to death of a patient who is already almost certainly in the process of dying imminently (gosses).
 Some rule that a ventilator can be categorized as an artificial impediment to dying, since it mechanically prevents the soul from departing.
 Thus, it is not only permitted to remove a ventilator from a dying patient, but it may even be required to do so to relieve suffering.
 Since there are conflicting opinions on this matter, and some argue that deactivating a ventilator falls under the severe prohibition of murder, many conclude that we must be strict and forbid deactivation of a ventilator at the end of life.
 However, in a difficult situation in which there is a severe shortage of ventilators, and the purpose of the removing one patient from a ventilator is to save another patient’s life, there may be stronger basis to permit doing so in some cases of dying patients who have no chance of recovery.

-This document is not meant to imply that Jewish patients should be treated differently than others, but as a guide to decision-making based on Jewish values.
-In an emergency situation, such as the COVID-19 pandemic, front line medical professions simply must make choices, whether or not rabbis support each decision, so it would be most prudent for rabbinic authorities to take part in the triage decision-making process in order to ensure that the most appropriate approach is considered, whenever possible.
+This document is not meant to imply that Jewish patients should be treated differently than others, but is to serve as a guide to decision-making based on Jewish values.
+In an emergency situation, such as the COVID-19 pandemic, front line medical professionals must make urgent choices.
+Rabbis cannot be present for every such decision nor is there time to deliberate whether rabbis support each decision.
+Accordingly, it would be most prudent for rabbinic authorities to take part in setting up triage decision-making processes in order to ensure that the most appropriate approach is considered, whenever possible.

-Some healthcare providers might find some of these rulings to be arbitrary, illogical or impractical, but they are based on profound wisdom and tradition.
+Some healthcare providers might find some of these rulings to be arbitrary or impractical, but they are based on profound wisdom and tradition.
 These excruciating decisions can induce severe moral distress.
 The more that we can do to help people make them in accordance with their religious teachings and wisdom, the more we can prevent some of the moral distress associated with this crisis and maintain ethical integrity between each other and God.
-And of course, when engaging in such difficult dilemmas, it becomes especially important to care for medical professionals, patients, and their families emotional and spiritual well-being so that they can not only survive physically but as “whole” as possible.
+And of course, when engaging in such difficult dilemmas, it becomes especially important to care for the emotional and spiritual well-being of medical professionals, patients, and their families so that not only can patients survive physically but they and all who care for them may all survive as “whole” as possible.

 R. Zilberstein, Shiurei Torah Le-Rofim 3:161, pp. 67–68.
 Indeed, some have argued that in cases in which there are many patients in need, all arriving simultaneously, and there are insufficient resources to treat all of them at that time, this approach of prioritizing the moderately injured (ignoring the severe and minor injuries) so that the greatest number of lives can be saved, is the ideal approach ethically and Halakhicaly (A. Steinberg, Ha-Refuah Ke-Halakhah 5, 82).
 However, in this approach the medical professionals must be careful to frequently reevaluate the patients who are awaiting treatment since their conditions may change, as may the staff availabilities.